 All of this can trigger the onset of insomnia.

-Another interesting aspect is the fact that men have more problems with sleep apnea or snoring, waking their partners up on multiple occasions on average.
+Another interesting aspect is the fact that men have more problems with sleep apnea or snoring.
+This means that they wake their partners up on multiple occasions on average.

 All of these characteristics mean that little by little, a woman’s quality of rest can decrease.